TeachTechTaskForce/edumap/cloud9_instructions.md

 ### Configure PostgreSQL

-Create a new username and password for postgresql on cloud9:
+Create a new username and password for postgresql on Cloud9 by running the following commands, one-by-one, in the terminal.
+Note: make up your own username and password.

 ```
 $ sudo service postgresql start